Jurisdiction and hierarchy of courts

 - Industrial Relations Commission of New South Wales

 - Industrial Court of Queensland.

 All courts that are not superior courts are inferior courts.
 Intermediate courts (such as the District Court of New South Wales) are therefore technically inferior courts.
-Magistrates make decisions in the lower courts (the state local courts and the Federal Circuit Court).
+Magistrates make decisions in the lower courts (state local and magistrates courts).